anan44/it-starts-with-clojure/materials/5-requests-for-data/5-partial-meetings.md

 Then comes the difficult part.

-When reading LISPs such as Clojure, it is good to start from the inner most parentheses.
+When reading LISP such as Clojure, it is good to start from the inner most parentheses.
 In (:score x) we get the score on the post given.
 We then use that in partial together with `+` function.